voidagency/vactory_starter_kit/modules/vactory_extended_seo/README.md

 For Decoupled projects a custom field is created , exposed and consumed by next_app (you can modify it as it suits you ✅ ) :

     $fields['extended_seo']
-For monolythic projects hook_page_attachments_alter is already implemented for you.
+For monolithic projects hook_page_attachments_alter is already implemented for you.

 ## Theming